bvandepo/wokwi2gtkwave/README.md

 It automatically call gtkwave to display the downloaded files.

-It repairs the VCD files created by Wokwi for French Locale systems, as they contain erroneous date information that normally forbids gtkwave to open them.

 It generates a gtkwave configuration file that sets the autozoom feature ON so the display allows an overview of the signals to allow the user to zoom in the region of interrest.

 It generates a gtkwave file that sets the different signal names and organization to avoid the annoying task of grabbing signals to the signal windows in order to view them.